12 Steps to Get Results when you decorate a child’s room using a theme.

 Seek Input from an Older Child

-A good guide in this project of yours is to ask an older child for suggestions, especially when the owner of the room is too little to offer them himself.
+A good guide in this project of yours is to ask an older child for suggestions, especially when the room owner is too little to offer them himself.

 Older children usually know what’s in and what’s out.

 Knowing his ideas, favorite colors, and characters can surely make your task way easier.

 Buy Reinforcement for Your Selected Theme

 This reinforcement should coordinate with your chosen theme, or the room will just look messy and imbalanced.

 Buy fabric, border paper, and wallpaper that fits the theme.

 Also, shop for the main print that will serve to tone the entire room.

 look at the main print you’ve chosen to guide you in selecting the background color, which will be applied to the painted walls, ceiling, and floor.

 Purchase Coordinating Items